srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 In this task, we will create a new container instance for the web application.

-1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment output page.

 1. From the **Search resources, Services, and docs(G+/)** blade, search for and select **Container instances** and then click **+ Create**.

 1. Provide the following Basic details for the new container instance  (leave the defaults for everything else)):